framsouza/eck-saml-hot-warm-cold/README.md

 ```

 It means we have *1* node called *hot-zone-b* and it will be deployed at zone *europe-west1-b*, then we are defining two routing awareness _k8s_node_name_ & _zone_, _k8s_node_name_ ensures that Elasticsearch allocates primary and replica shards to pods running on different Kubernetes nodes and never to pods that are scheduled onto a single Kubernetes node, and _zone_ uses the Kubernetes label called _domain.beta.kubernetes.io/zone_ and it will ensure the cluster will redirect the shards according to these settings.
 Then we are explicitly saying this node will have the data_hot & data_content role.
-Last but no the least, _node.store.allow_mmap : false_ usually  default values for virtual address space on Linux distributions are too low for Elasticsearch to work properly, which may result in out-of-memory exceptions, it will prevent this exceptions to occur.
+Last but not the least, _node.store.allow_mmap : false_ will prevent the vritual address space (on Linux distribution) ro run into errors/exceptions due to the fact this default configuration is too low.

 ### xpack.security